Jul 25, 2022 / in press releaseBest Practices / by Glenn Frates

 How can you stay ahead of the stories journalists – and audiences – are hungry for?
 Here are four ways to stay ahead of the news and use trending topics to your advantage.

 1. Make use of editorial calendars and major cultural events.
 Many media outlets post their editorial calendars online so you can anticipate when to pitch stories on what topics at certain times of year.
 You should also be aware of key cultural events or holidays to which you can tie stories.
-(Check out Cision’s 2022 Content Calendar for a list of dates to keep in mind when pitching.)
 Another pro tip: Dig into your media database.
 A good, third-party media database will often contain journalists’ editorial calendars along with their main topics of interests.

 2. Set up news alerts.
 Google alerts is of course a fast and easy way to get news on trending topics right to your inbox.
 Many brands also rely on third-party experts to aggregate the latest stories for them.
 Cision, for instance, offers curated news briefings that focus in on the latest news stories centered around your brand, industry and even your competitors.